 Quest for innovation

-In the fall of 2018 architects ZJA welcomed a delegation of South Korean researchers, engineers and contractors that the South Korean Railroad Research Institute (KRRI) had sent on a fact-finding mission.
+In the fall of 2018 the architectural office ZJA welcomed a delegation of South Korean researchers, engineers and contractors that the South Korean Railroad Research Institute (KRRI) had sent on a fact-finding mission.
 They were interested in the ZJA designs for the Randstad Rail station Beatrixlaan in The Hague and the Lightrail station at The Hague Central Station.
 Not much later an invitation arrived to participate in a research project for an innovative lightrail system, that would provide a long-term solution for the increasing problems of an overburdened road system and the consequent nuisance of noise, air pollution and unsafety in the densely populated metropolitan areas of South Korea.

 What the South Korean authorities were looking for was a true innovation, an upgrade in quality.
 They sought a lightrail system that had a functional and economically viable design, but that most of all could be considered as an improvement of public space.
 First by introducing a comfortable, clean and safe mode of transport, but also by the visual appeal of its viaducts and stations.
 Around the stations there was to be plenty of room for greens and cafés and shops for people to enjoy their stay.
 The wish was for a transport system that could be implemented in all South Korean metropoles, and was top quality in terms of engineering, functionality, aesthetics and urban planning.